audeering/audobject/docs/usage.rst

 In the constructor of ``MyObject`` we have assigned every parameter to class variables with the same name.
-This is the core concept we have to follow when we derive from :class:`audobject.Object`.
-Any other class variables we make private, i.e. start with a ``_``.
+Any other class variables we should declare as private, i.e. start with a ``_``.

 For example, we could store the message